Octelly/tips.octelly.lol/docs/guides/arch-linux-install.md

 !!! abstract "Read this first"

-    The [ArchWiki][archwiki] should always be regarded as the most up to date source of information.
-This guide serves as nothing but a simplified and hopefully easier to follow guide of the [official installation guide][archwiki-installation_guide].
-I or any other contributors to this guide are responsible for what you do with your system.
+    The [ArchWiki][archwiki] should always be regarded as the most up-to-date source of information.
+This guide serves as nothing but a simplified and hopefully easier to follow version of the [official installation guide][archwiki-installation_guide].
+I or any other contributors to this guide are not responsible for what you do with your system.
 This simplified guide is primarily recommended to be either used as a basic skeleton (I'll try to link to official sources wherever possible) or if you're already familiar with installing Arch Linux yourself and just need a quick refresher.

 !!! warning